Paducah, Kentucky: Economy

 Dippin' Dots, the Paducah & Louisville Railway and several barge companies have their headquarters in Paducah.

 The river continues to be a prominent source of industry for Paducah.
 Twenty-three barge companies have their operating or corporate headquarters in Paducah.
 In 2017, the city of Paducah opened a 340-foot transient boat dock that provides space for transient boaters to tie up for a few hours or several nights, increasing tourism in the city.
 Amenities include fuel (diesel and marine grade gasoline), water, power pedestals, and a sewer pumpout station (seasonal for water and sewer amenities).

-Just outside the Paducah city limits sits one of the United States' few sites serviced by three railways, an interstate, and a major inland waterway.
-The site is known as the "Triple Rail Site."
-This site has 600+ acres (expandable to 1,000 acres) with triple rail service allowing access North, South, East, and West from a single location.
-It is served by Paducah & Louisville Railway (P&L), CN, and BNSF.
-The site has river access at the confluence of the Ohio, Tennessee, and Cumberland Rivers, just miles from the Tennessee-Tombigbee Waterway and Mississippi River.
-The site is zoned for heavy manufacturing.
-The City of Paducah and its partners are seeking economic development of the site.

-A federal National Weather Service Forecast Office is based in Paducah, providing weather information to western Kentucky, southeastern Missouri, southern Illinois, and southwestern Indiana.
+A federal National Weather Service Forecast Office is based in Paducah, providing weather information to western Kentucky, western Tennessee, southeastern Missouri, southern Illinois, and southwestern Indiana.

 Top employers

-According to Paducah's 2021 Comprehensive Annual Financial Report, the top employers in the city were entities in health care, education and retail:
+According to Paducah's 2023 Comprehensive Annual Financial Report, the top employers in the city were entities in healthcare and education services: